0todd0000/spm1d/README.md

 Issues
 ------

-If you encounter any software bugs or other difficulties, please search existing issues or create a new issue [here](https://github.com/0todd0000/spm1d/issues).
+Please report software bugs or other problems by searching existing issues or creating a new issue [here](https://github.com/0todd0000/spm1d/issues).